Amarnath Yatra: Journey of faith begins amid high security and enthusiasm; drizzle no dampener | Law-Order

 - India

-The breeze blew gently, borrowing the cool from the drizzle and energy from the first rays of the dawn, as chants in the praise of Lord Shiva rent the base camps for Amarnath Yatris as they began their journey to the cave shrine nestled at 3,880 metres in the Himalayas.
+The breeze blew gently, borrowing the cool from the drizzle and energy from the first rays of the dawn, as chants in the praise of Lord Shiva rent the base camps for Amarnath Yatris who began their journey to the cave shrine nestled at 3,880 metres in the Himalayas.

+Most pilgrims spent the night awake in excitement and anticipation -- and some because they were sold fake registration slips by agents.

 The weather also played hide and seek, but nothing dampened their spirit as the echoes of 'Bam Bam Bhole' and 'Har Har Mahadev' lent warmth to the cold rain droplets.